 WHAT DO I DO WITH IT?

 You consider the information carefully and use it to give you an edge over your competitors.
 In addition to the report, you may receive tailored information and advice about how to proceed towards your goal of publication.
 Considering the time that involved in reading a MS and writing a detailed report, assessments are reasonably priced, but you do get what you pay for.
-If your assessment is hald the price of another, chances are it will not be very detailed.
+If your assessment is half the price of another, chances are it will not be very detailed.

-Before you consider applying for assessment, consider the following questions:
+Before you apply for assessment, consider the following questions:

 1. Is the manuscript ready for appraisal?

 Your manuscript needs to be correctly formatted for submission (as you would prepare it to send to a publisher).
-It must be printed on one side only of A4 paper, in 12 point type (I prefer Times New Roman), with a header at the top right hand corner of the page containing the title and pagination.
+It must be formatted for A4 , double spaced in 12 point type (I prefer Times New Roman), with a header at the top right hand corner of the page containing the title and pagination.
 The title page should include the title, your name and the word count and your contact details.